kata-containers/documentation/use-cases/using-SRIOV-and-kata.md

    address is consistent on the host and when passed to the guest.
 Verify a MAC address is assigned to the VF using command `ip link show dev <vf>`.

-## Example: Launch a Kata Containers container using SR-IOV
+## Example 1: Launch a Kata container using SR-IOV with SR-IOV Plugin

 The following example launches a Kata Containers container using SR-IOV: